Evaluation of the Intel Xeon Phi 7120 and NVIDIA K80 as accelerators for two-dimensional panel codes: Intel Xeon Phi implementation

 \section{Intel Xeon Phi implementation}

 In essence the implementation on the Xeon Phi is similar to the GPU implementation.
 However, there are two major differences.
 First, due to the 512 bit wide vector units, vectorization is extremely important to obtain good performance on the Xeon Phi.
-In order to enable the compiler to generate efficient code for the assembly step, we have added \texttt{\_\_restrict} and \texttt{const} keywords to our code.
-We have used the vectorization report of the Intel C compiler to check that the compiler has indeed sufficient information to vectorize the time intensive portions of our algorithm.
+In order to enable the compiler to generate efficient code for the assembly step, we have added \texttt{\_\_restrict} and \texttt{const} keywords to our \chgtwo{computational kernels.} \chgtwo{This is rather straightforward to do as the computational kernels are implemented using simple data structures and abstractions are only build on top of that layer.} We have used the vectorization report of the Intel C compiler to check that the compiler has indeed sufficient information to vectorize the time intensive portions of our algorithm.
 This has to be contrasted with the GPU implementation of the assembly step which is relatively straightforward (neither warp divergence nor coalesced memory access is a major concern in this application).
 Note, however, that the code for the Intel Xeon Phi is essentially identical to the optimized code for the CPU.

-Second, since the assembly step takes significantly longer on the Xeon Phi compared to the GPU, it is no longer true that assembly (on the Xeon Phi) together with data transfer (from the Xeon Phi to the CPU) consumes less time than the linear solver (on the CPU).
-Thus, in order to obtain good performance we have to interleave all three operations as shown in Figure \ref{fig:GPU-interleaved-2}.
+Second, since the assembly step takes significantly longer on the Xeon Phi 7120 compared to the NVIDIA K80, it is no longer true that assembly (on the Xeon Phi) together with data transfer (from the Xeon Phi to the CPU) consumes less time than the linear solver (on the CPU).
+Thus, in order to obtain good performance we have to interleave all three operations as shown in Figure \ref{fig:GPU-interleaved-2}. \chgtwo{All data transfer operations to and from the Xeon Phi are explicitly handled in the code.
+If this is not done a significant performance penalty is incurred.
+In order to avoid any overhead due to the quite expensive memory allocation on the Xeon Phi, the memory required for the computation is only allocated once (at the beginning of the simulation).}

-The timing results for the Xeon Phi are given in Table \ref{tab:timing-xeon-phi}.
+The timing results for the Xeon Phi 7120 are given in Table \ref{tab:timing-xeon-phi}.
 We observe a speedup of approximately $2.5$ (for both single and double precision) for adding a single Xeon Phi 7120 to the dual socket workstation.
-On the other hand, for a single socket workstation the observed speedup is approximately $3$ (single precision) and $3.6$ (double precision).
+On the other hand, for a single socket workstation the observed speedup is approximately $3.2$ (single precision) and $3.5$ (double precision).